eyzx7x/docs-supergluu-prod/3.0.0/sources/admin-guide/configure-oxtrust.md

 # Super Gluu Admin Guide

-## Overview
+This section of the docs explains how to enable and implement Super Gluu authentication with your Gluu Server.

-This section explains how to enable and implement Super Gluu authentication with your Gluu Server.
+## Enable Super Gluu

 To get started, log into the Gluu Server dashboard (a.k.a. oxTrust) and do the following: